ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

+{% docs bdg_namespace_order_subscription_active %}

+This table expands the functionality of the orders by improving the join to ultimate parent namespaces and subscriptions.

+The purpose of this table is two-fold:
+1. Connect Ultimate Parent Namespace ID to Subscription (and hence Zuora billing account and CRM Account)
+2. Connect Customer DB Customer ID to Subscription for self managed purchases.
+This helps with marketing efforts.

+Namespaces listed in this table are all Active Namespaces with prior trials and currently paid plans.
+Orders listed in this table are all active orders.
+Subscriptions listed in this table are all active self-managed and SaaS.

+The tier(s) connected to the subscription are determined using the underlying Zuora recurring charges.
+This view uses a `FULL OUTER JOIN` to show all three sides of the Venn diagram. (namespace, orders, subscriptions)
+In doing so exceptions are noted within `namespace_order_subscription_match_status` to identify rows that do not match between systems.

+{% enddocs %}

 {% docs dim_crm_account %}
 Dimensional customer table representing all existing and historical customers from SalesForce.
 There are customer definitions for external reporting and additional customer definitions for internal reporting defined in the [handbook](https://about.gitlab.com/handbook/sales/#customer).